fidelman/posts-think-easy/README.md

 ## Specific Page Considerations

+- **Refresh Authorization**: I have implemented logic to refresh the access token as it was asked in the task, but I am not sure it works as expected.
+The API `auth/refresh-token` works only when the token is fresh, otherwise it throws 401: Unauthorized.
+Maybe I am using this wrong, appreciate your feedback.
 - **Post page and Posts by User page**: I made these Server-Side Rendered (SSR), which means the repositories are stateless for these pages.
 - **Auth State**: I decided to manage this exclusively through cookies.
 I found a need to create two instances of gateways for the server and client to handle both server and browser cookies properly.